 Section 10(1)(b) | Drive motor vehicle with illicit drug present in blood | Severity Appeal | Gosford District Court

-Our client, a 36-year-old male, was charged with Drive motor vehicle with illicit drug present in blood – first offence.
+Our client, a 36-year-old male, was charged with Drive a motor vehicle with illicit drug present in the blood – first offence.

-On Appeal, our Solicitor made extensive submissions with regard to the objective seriousness of the offence, our client’s serious health issues, his good character and the effect a conviction would have on his academic career.
+On Appeal, our Solicitor made extensive submissions concerning the objective seriousness of the offence, our client’s serious health issues, his good character and the effect a conviction would have on his academic career.

-Following consideration of these submissions, the Judge dismissed the charge pursuant to section 10(1)(b) of the Crimes (Sentencing Procedure) Act 1999 (NSW) on the condition that our client is to be on good behaviour for two years.
+Following consideration of these submissions, the Judge dismissed the charge under section 10(1)(b) of the Crimes (Sentencing Procedure) Act 1999 (NSW) on the condition that our client is to be on good behaviour for two years.

 Our client was extremely grateful for this outcome.

 Section 10(1)(b) - Drive Motor Vehicle with Drug Present in Blood (Methamphetamine) - Gosford Local Court - 12/1/2018